alextanhongpin/clean-architecture-learn/layer.md

 - we could instead place all of those related code in a single package.
 This is the concept known as vertical slicing

+What happens as we move on the inner layer?

+The outer layer implements policies of the inner layer implements rules.

+As we go further in, the concerns switches mainly to persistence.